 Add this one to the list of mean-spirited sports.
 Badger baiting was popular among drunken men in the early 1800s.
 Basically, the sport would involve a badger and a dog.
 The dog would be released into a badger’s den.
 Once the dog could manage to latch onto a badger, the dog’s owner would pull the dog by its hind legs, with the badger still in its teeth.
 The dog and badger would then be separated and then allowed to go at each other again.
-Bets were placed on various aspects of the game.
+Moreover, bets were placed on various aspects of the game.
 Dogs and badgers were badly hurt in these matches.
 Fortunately, the blood sport was outlawed in 1835.

-8. Horseback boxing.
 In the early 1900s, a welterweight boxer by the name of Bobby Dobbs and his trainer, Joe Edwards, invented the sport of boxing on horseback.
 The game took place in a ring that was measured out in a dirt lot.
 Overall, the sport was similar to regular boxing — as far as the rules went.
 There were timed rounds and each boxer fought with 4-ounce gloves.
 When a fighter was knocked off his horse and couldn’t get back on within 10 seconds, he was deemed the loser.
 The sport was pretty popular when it was first introduced.
 But, it didn’t last long.
 Apparently, it’s difficult to hold the horse reins while wearing boxing gloves and trying to knock someone out.

-10. Ice tennis.
-Some tennis clubs in New York got together in the winter of 1912 and purposely flooded their outdoor tennis courts with water.
+Moreover, some tennis clubs in New York got together in the winter of 1912 and purposely flooded their outdoor tennis courts with water.
 They waited until it froze, had players put on ice skates and played tennis.
 The sport was fairly popular in the winter but seemed to fizzle out in the 1940s.

-12. Human fishing.
 In the late 1800s, an odd game was introduced in Australia called human fishing, and it’s as strange as it sounds.
 One person (usually a strong swimmer) would play the role of a fish.
 He would wear a harness.
 An opponent would stay on the shore with a strong rod and special, strong fishing line.
 The fishing line would be attached to the harness of the “fish.”
 When the human fish would dive out into the water and swim as hard as he could, the player with the fishing pole would have 10 minutes to try and reel in his opponent.
 While some folks enjoyed the thrill of human fishing, it was a bit dangerous and wasn’t popular for long.

-14. Cock shying.
 Another blood sport practiced in Europe in the 1700s was cock shying.
 Some called it cock throwing.
 Basically, in this horrid sport, a rooster was tied to a stake and players took turns throwing special weighted sticks at the bird until it was dead.
 The game was particularly popular among children.
 It was outlawed in the 1800s when leaders deemed it inhumane and barbaric.

 Through the years, sports have been a reliable source of competition, entertainment and diversion for humanity.
 From wrestling in olive oil to boxing on horseback, these unusual forms of sport are a part of our history.